 Before quills, people used styluses to write on clay and wax and reed pens with ink to write on papyrus and animal skins.
 The problem with clay texts was that they were heavy and brittle and difficult to write (clay tablets had to be baked when finished), wax tablets didn’t last long and were sensitive to heat, and reed pens were too stiff and didn’t last long because they would wear out fast.
 That is why they were spontaneously replaced with quills (but not completely).

-It is not known when the first quills appeared, but it is known that some parts of the Dead Sea Scrolls were written with quill in 2nd century BC.
-St. Isidore of Seville mentions them in the 7th century in his writings, and it is believed that quills then began to spread as a popular method of writing as better than reed pens.
+It is not known when the first quills appeared, but it is known that some parts of the Dead Sea Scrolls were written with quills in the 2nd century BC.
+St. Isidore of Seville mentions them in the 7th century in his writings, and it is believed that quills began to spread as a popular method of writing as better than reed pens.
 With quills, it was easy to write on parchment and vellum.
-They were also used with fine brushes to illustrate manuscripts with figures, decorations, and images and become more and more popular from the 15th century on, when writing and flourished writing started to spread through the western world.
-Many important documents were written and signed with quills like Magna Carta and American Declaration of Independence.
-The popularity of quills lasted until metal pens entered mass production in the 19th century but they are still used today in some cases.
+They were also used with fine brushes to illustrate manuscripts with figures, decorations, and images.
+They became increasingly popular from the 15th century on when writing flourished and writing started to spread through the Western world.
+Many important documents, like the Magna Carta and the American Declaration of Independence, were written and signed with quills.
+The popularity of quills lasted until metal pens entered mass production in the 19th century, but they are still used today in some cases.
 For instance: 20 goose-quill pens are placed at the tables each day the U.S. Supreme Court is in session.